tomberek/mcm/manual/iv.md

  or petty officer.

---LSQP--Note: If the victim was the superior noncommissioned, or petty
+[Note: If the victim was the superior noncommissioned, or petty

- officer of the accused, add the following elements--RSQP--
+ officer of the accused, add the following elements]